ocramz/ocramz.github.io/_posts/2021-07-18-ad-delcont.markdown

 1) Compute the function result and bind the function inputs to the adjoint updating function (the "pullback")

-2) Allocate a fresh STRef @rb@ with the function result and @zero@ adjoint part
+2) Allocate a fresh STRef `rb` with the function result and 0 adjoint part

-3) @rb@ is passed downstream as an argument to the continuation @k@, with the expectation that the STRef will be mutated
+3) `rb` is passed downstream as an argument to the continuation `k`, with the expectation that the STRef will be mutated

-4) Upon returning from the @k@ (bouncing from the boundary of @resetT@), the mutated STRef is read back in
+4) Upon returning from the `k` (bouncing from the boundary of `resetT`), the mutated STRef is read back in

-5) The adjoint part of the input variable is updated using @rb@ and the result of the continuation is returned.
+5) The adjoint part of the input variable is updated using `rb` (accumulating the adjoints by summing them together, as this variable might be used in more than one program branch) and the result of the continuation is returned.

+In the Haskell case, we pass mutable references to dual variables within the `ST` monad (introduced in [2] and readily available in the Haskell standard library at `Control.Monad.ST`)

+The code computing the gradient is correspondingly succint :

+{% highlight haskell %}
+rad1 :: (Num a, Num b) =>
+        (forall s .
+AD' s a -> AD' s b) -- ^ function to be differentiated -> a -- ^ function argument
+     -> (b, a) -- ^ (result, adjoint)
+rad1 f x = runST $ do
+  xr <- var x 0
+  zr' <- evalContT $
+    resetT $ do
+      let
+        z = f (AD (pure xr))
+      zr <- unAD z
+      lift $ modifySTRef' zr (withD (const 1)) pure zr
+  (D z _) <- readSTRef zr'
+  (D _ x_bar) <- readSTRef xr
+  pure (z, x_bar)
+{% endhighlight %}

+`AD` is just a newtype wrapper around `ContT ..
+(ST s) .. `, in which the return variables are `STRef`s containing our dual variables.

 ## References

 [1] Wang, Rompf - A Language and Compiler View on Differentiable Programming - ICLR 2018 [https://openreview.net/forum?id=SJxJtYkPG](https://openreview.net/forum?id=SJxJtYkPG)

+[2] Launchbury, Peyton Jones - Lazy Functional State Threads - PLDI 1994 [https://www.microsoft.com/en-us/research/wp-content/uploads/1994/06/lazy-functional-state-threads.pdf](https://www.microsoft.com/en-us/research/wp-content/uploads/1994/06/lazy-functional-state-threads.pdf)